manaphoenix/CC-Code/README.md

-# CC_OC-Code
-A repo for all my ComputerCraft (And Open Computers) Code
+# CC and OC Repo
+A repoistory for all code that I have made for Computercraft (and its addons/forks) along with OpenComputers and its addons and forks.

+As of current this is no code here for OpenComputers.